 Optimize for SEO

 There are many easy wins for your on-page SEO.
-Be sure to optimize the meta description of each post on your website.
-These bite-sized summaries provide readers a snapshot of your post on search results pages.
+Be sure to optimize the meta description of each post on your website for better search engine rankings content.
+These bite-sized summaries provide readers a snapshot of your post on search results web pages.

 While not an active ranking factor, it does improve clickthrough rates.
 Meta descriptions are ideally between 150 to 160 characters and usually begin with a verb like “Learn,” “Read,” or “Discover.”